pretix/pretix-docs/docs/guides/products/discounts.md

 Generally speaking, the first option makes more sense if you have a small number of basic products, and the second option makes more sense if that number is larger than four or five.
 Both methods will be explained in the following subsections.

-If you want to offer a discount for large orders regardless of which products are purchased, refer to the section on [group discounts](discounts.md#group-discounts) instead.
+If you want to offer a discount for large orders regardless of which products are purchased, refer to the section on [group discounts and discounts for large orders](discounts.md#group-discounts-and-discounts-for-large-orders) instead.

 #### Option A: Combination products